Transforming Juvenile Probation

 As a critical part of the Certificate Program, teams will develop a Capstone Project laying out the transformational plan for their jurisdiction.
 The Capstone Project is a detailed, concrete, strategic action plan and a blueprint for the broader transformative local system changes that each team will seek to effectuate.

 As part of the Capstone Project, a one- to two-page Capstone Summary is due approximately one month after the Certificate Program.
 The final Capstone Project Proposal outlining key deliverables, timelines, and responsible parties (5-8 pages) is due approximately three months after the Certificate Program.
-After the Capstone Project is developed and approved, participants receive an Executive Certificate from Georgetown University and become part of the CJJR Fellows Network.
+After the Capstone Project is developed and approved, participants receive an Certificate from Georgetown University and become part of the CJJR Fellows Network.
 While the initial Capstone period will last one year, the full transformative plan will be an ongoing, iterative process.

 As part of the ongoing technical support, jurisdictions will be asked to: